-Add ⅓ cup of coconut to the dry ingredients if you’re using it.
+Add ⅓ cup (40g) of coconut to the dry ingredients if you’re using it.

 Whisk the dry ingredients and set them aside for now.

-Mix these wet ingredients together, either by hand, or using a stand mixer or handheld electric mixer: ½ cup sugar, ⅓ cup oil, ½ teaspoon vanilla, ⅓ cup crushed pineapple, 1 ½ mashed bananas, and 2 teaspoons vinegar.
+Mix these wet ingredients together, either by hand using a whisk, or using a stand mixer or handheld electric mixer: ½ cup (120g) sugar, ⅓ cup (70g) oil, ½ teaspoon (1g) vanilla, ⅓ cup (75g) crushed pineapple, 1 ½ mashed bananas (130-150g), and 2 teaspoons (8g) vinegar.
 I mash the bananas with a fork.
-If you can’t find crushed pineapple, you can use canned chunk pineapple or even fresh pineapple, but you have to shred it by hand before adding it.
+If you can’t find crushed pineapple, you can use canned chunk pineapple or even fresh pineapple, but you have to shred it by hand or chop it finely with a knife before adding it.

-Add the dry ingredients to the wet and mix until smooth (try not to overmix).
+Add the dry ingredients to the wet and mix until smooth using a silicone spatula (try not to overmix).

 Pour the batter into the 3 cake pans, trying to get the same amount in each one.
 If you used coconut, it will bulk up the batter and you’ll have about a cupcake’s worth more than you need for your cake.
 I usually just bake the extra batter in an oven-safe ramekin for 25 minutes (so I take it out of the oven before I take the cakes out).

 Bake for 30-35 minutes, until when you insert a toothpick into the center, it comes out clean.
 My oven sometimes bakes the ones closer to the back faster, so if the toothpick comes out clean for some and not others when you check it after 30 minutes, take the done ones out and leave the others in for 5 more minutes.
-You can also make a one-layer 8 or 9” cake with this recipe.
-If you do that, you’ll want to bake it for 35-40 minutes.
+You can also make a one-layer 8 or 9” cake with this recipe (baking it for 25-30 minutes) or 8 cupcakes (baking for 18-20 minutes).

 Cool for 15 minutes on a cooling rack while you start on the frosting.